-The nine buttons above the sliders on the Forte SE have special capabilities in KB3 Mode that are listed in blue, below the Multi Zone Mute Buttons and Programmable Switches.
+The nine buttons above the sliders on the Forte SE have special capabilities in KB3 Mode.
+The functions are labeled in blue below the buttons.
 These are:

 Brake

 Brake starts and stops the rotary speaker effect.
 This effect is not immediate, instead the rotary speaker effect gradually slows down and speads up, in a similar way that a real rotary speaker reacts.